isomerpages/nlb-biblioasia/_holding-area/Singapore’s National Souvenir The Gold plated Past of RISIS.md

 <img src="/images/Online%20Only%20Articles/RISIS%20Singapore/golden_horse.jpg" style="width: 85%;">
 <div style="background-color: white;">Advertisement for the 1989 snake (left) and RISIS golden horse (right). <i>Images reproduced from “Page 5 Advertisements Column 1,” Business Times, 30 December 1988, 5.
 (From NewspaperSG) and “Page 3 Advertisements Column 1,” Straits Times, 9 December 1989, 3.
 (From NewspaperSG).</i></div>

+Lee’s final animal was a gold-plated origami paper crane, which was inspired by a paper crane folding initiative by the residents of Bukit Gombak (he was chairman of the Bukit Gombak Citizen’s Consultative Committee) and his granddaughter (who’d wanted a paper crane that would last).
+It was made of pewter and then plated with gold.
+With a $97,000 grant from the Trade Development Board (TDB), he created six versions of these (after his retirement in 1990), which then went on sale at TDB’s Design Centre in 1993.[^50]

+* * *

+* * *